 Today: Katie is counting on you

-Katie Gee needs your help with “NDIS to acknowledge the effects the application process and planning process are having on already vulnerable people and to put a stop to making peoples mental health conditions worse due to their inadequate policies and procedures”.
+Katie Gilbert needs your help with “NDIS to acknowledge the effects the application process and planning process are having on already vulnerable people and to put a stop to making peoples mental health conditions worse due to their inadequate policies and procedures”.
 Join Katie and 722 supporters today.